1qh/sad/en/en.md

 content of X at a position (i.e., inclusion point) specified in the specification of X

-X (the use case at beginning of arrow) is called base use case
+X (use case at beginning of arrow) is called base use case

 Representation: